Canadians Erika Rosenbaum, Mia Kirshner join chorus of Harvey Weinstein accusers

 In an interview with the CBC Thursday night, Erika Rosenbaum of Montreal alleged the fallen movie mogul made aggressive sexual advances during three separate meetings nearly 15 years ago.

-Weinstein, who has been fired from the film company he co-founded, has previously denied through a spokeswoman any allegations of non-consensual contact.
+Weinstein, who has been fired from the film company he co-founded, denied on Friday through a spokeswoman any allegations of non-consensual contact.
+He has issued similar denials on previous allegations.

 Rosenbaum said she first met Weinstein at a Los Angeles party when she was in her early 20s.
 She said she met with him three more times to talk about her career, and alleged Weinstein acted inappropriately and tried to be intimate with her.